portsoc/hangman-in-branches/README.md

 ### Extracting repeated code into new functions

+First, we have created a `safeRemove` function.
-On multiple occasions, we have used the same two lines of code to remove a DOM element.
+This is because, on multiple occasions, we have used the same two lines of code to remove a DOM element.
-A better practice is to extract this code into a new fanction, called `safeRemove`, and reuse it.
+So we extracted these lines into a new function, called `safeRemove`, and reused it.

+Similarly, we have created a `feedback` function that updates the user and displays their life count.
+We can then improve this function in later branches.
+For example, we could split the displayed text into multiple DOM elements and give them classes.
+The important benefit is that we only have to update the `feedback` function, not every place where it was used.

+Although our changes do not significantly decrease the volume of code, they help with the readability and maintainability of our code.